emichael/dslabs/labs/lab1-clientserver/README.md

 ### Lab 1 Search Tests
-The state space search tests in this lab assert something stronger than in later labs.
+Some of the state space search tests in this lab assert something stronger than in later labs.
 These tests assert that they can exhaust the state space entirely, rather than simply not finding an invariant-violating state in a certain amount of time.
 This means that for a given configuration (i.e., how many clients there are and which commands those clients will send), your state space should be finite.
 In particular, you should not increment sequence numbers unnecessarily.
 This comes with two benefits: (1) it's good practice to number the commands sequentially rather than simply monotonically, and (2) the search test will guarantee that for a given configuration *all possible executions* preserve linearizability!
 Because the tests are configured with fairly representative workloads, this is strong evidence that your system will preserve linearizability for all possible executions of all possible configurations.